 1 event,

 This 24-hour event is not a contest; rather it is a day dedicated to celebrating our CW heritage.
-Participants are encouraged to get on the air and simply make enjoyable, conversational CW QSOs.
-The use of straight keys or bugs … Continue reading
+Participants are encouraged to get on the air and simply make enjoyable, Continue Reading →

 Free